 Special CSEAS program with Indonesian writer Ahmad Fuadi

-CSEAS will host Indonesian writer Ahmad Fuadi on campus from March 13-20.
+CSEAS hosted Indonesian writer Ahmad Fuadi on campus from March 13-20 as CSEAS Artist-in-Residence.
 Ahmad Fuadi’s debut novel Negeri 5 Menara [The Land of 5 Towers] was a runaway bestseller when it was published in Indonesia in 2009.
 Fuadi was born in West Sumatra but went to East Java to study at an Islamic boarding school as a boy.
 His experiences at the boarding school became the basis for the novel’s semi-autobiographical story.

-Fuadi will discuss his book in a public lecture on Monday, March 17 at 4:00 p.m. and will screen the film version of the novel on Wednesday, March 19, at 5:00 p.m.
+Fuadi discussed his book in a public lecture on March 17 and screened the film version of the novel on March 19.
 The film, directed by Affandi Abdul Rachman, was filmed on location in West Sumatra and East Java, and stars Ikang Fawzi, Donny Alamsyah and Lulu Tobing, with Gazza Zubizareta as Alif, the novel’s main character.
-The screenplay is by Salman Aristo, who also wrote the popular Indonesian films Ayat-Ayat Cinta and Laskar Pelangi.
+The screenplay is by Salman Aristo, who also wrote the screenplays for the popular Indonesian films Ayat-Ayat Cinta and Laskar Pelangi.
+Fuadi also visited the Beginning and Intermediate Indonesian language classes, and the introductory survey course on Peoples and Cultures of Island Southeast Asia.

 CSEAS sponsors screening of Indonesian film classic